Intervention/docs/image/v3/introduction/frameworks.md

 ];
 ```

-Now we can configure the driver of Intervention Image.
+Now you can configure the driver of Intervention Image.
 By default, the bundle
 is using the GD library with Intervention Image.
 This can be easily configured
 by creating a file `config/packages/intervention_image.yaml` and setting the
 driver class as follows.